SpoT: Role as a Hydrolase

-Role as a Synthase

-Amino acid starvation leads to a shift in the balance of the two SpoT activities in favor of synthesis.

 SpoT in E. coli

 In E. coli, the SpoT protein consists of 702 amino acids.
 E.coli uses RelA and SpoT as its two main (p)ppGpp regulating enzymes.
 When the gene for encoding RelA is nonfunctional, E. coli can still regulate (p)ppGpp through SpoT as it has both HD and SYNTH domains.

 Related Proteins and the RelA/SpoT Homologue Superfamily

 SpoT and RelA have many homologous variations, forming the RelA/SpoT Homologue (RSH) protein family.
 These homologues serve similar functions to SpoT and RelA in stringent responses.
 Protein domains observed in members of the RSH protein family are separated by hydrolase (HD) functionality and synthetase (SYNTH) functionality (see Figure 2).